joelouthan/Theologicus/src/introduction.md

 >\- Samuel Rutherford

 I know that is absolutely true.
 I know I don't have enough time left on this earth to write all the words.
 Still, I must try.
 I must spend all of my breaths, all of my life, and write all of my words express my Christ's love and beauty because I love him so much.
 He is my Lord and my God.
 I am my Beloved's and he is mine forever.

+In a way, if the Bible is a love letter from God to me, then Theologicus is my love letter right back at God.
+This is my little way of telling my Christ, "When I see you, I will hold your face and kiss your face with a thousand kisses because you are so beautiful to me and you have loved me the best."